tscircuit/matchpack/README.md

 ↳ PinRangeOverlapSolver: Finds overlaps between laid out boxes from each pin range and fixes them ↳ PartitionPackingSolver: Packs the laid out chip partitions into a single layout
 ```

+## Implementation Notes

+- There is the concept of a "weak" and "strong" connection between pins.
+A "strong" connection is one where a pin is directly assigned to another pin.
+A "weak" connection is generally a pin assigned to a net like "GND" or "VCC".
+Strong connections are important for layout but weak connections often determine orientation of passives (e.g. a capacitor is "facing up" to VCC but "facing down" to GND)
+- Often there are pre-laid-out designs that are passed in.
+This is represented by a `SchematicGroup`.
+We don't lay out anything inside of these groups but the inner pins are still used to compute a good packing